IFE-Fiware/common_components/documents/README.md

           namespace: argocd                         # namespace of your argocd
         cluster:
           address: https://kubernetes.default.svc
-          namespace: common                         # where the app will be deployedsvc
+          namespace: common                         # where the app will be deployed
           issuer: dev-prod                          # issuer of certificate
           kubeStateHost: kube-prometheus-stack-kube-state-metrics.devsecopstools.svc.cluster.local:8080    # link to kube-state-metrics svc
         hashicorp:
-          service: "http://vault-common.common.svc.cluster.local:8200"      # link to vault that is also deployed by this chart - replace "common" if needed in both places
+          service: "http://vault.common.svc.cluster.local:8200"      # link to vault that is also deployed by this chart - replace "common" if needed in both places
-          secretEngine: dev-int                     # name of the kv secret engine you'll create in vault
+          secretEngine: dev-int                     # name of the kv secret engine that will be created in vault
-          role: dev-int-role                        # name of the role you'll create in vault
+          role: dev-int-role                        # name of the role that will be created in vault
-        monitoring:
-          operator:
-            managedNamespaces: "common,authority,dataprovider,consumer"     # list namespaces with agents in your cluster
         kafka:
           topic:
             autocreate: true                        # set to true if kafka should automatically create topics
-        redpanda:
-          credentials:
-            username: admin                         # set username for redpanda logon
-            password: admin                         # set password for redpanda logon
+        mailpit:
+          enabled: true                             # set to true if mailpit should be deployed as mock smtp for notification service
+        monitoring:
+          enabled: true                             # should monitoring be enabled
     chart: common_components                        # chart name
   destination:
     server: 'https://kubernetes.default.svc'